 In our second example, the goal is to make user home directories stored on the host available on client servers, while allowing trusted administrators of those client servers the access they need to conveniently manage users.

 /home directory.
-Since it already exists, we don’t need to create it.
-We won’t change the permissions, either.
-If we did, it could lead to a range of issues for anyone with a home directory on the host machine.
+Since it already exists, you don’t need to create it.
+You won’t change the permissions, either.
+If you did, it could lead to a range of issues for anyone with a home directory on the host machine.

 Next, we’ll dive into the NFS configuration file to set up the sharing of these resources.

-/etc/exports file in your text editor with root privileges:
+/etc/exports file in your preferred text editor with root privileges.
+Here we’ll use

 - sudo nano /etc/exports

 The file has comments showing the general structure of each configuration line.
-The syntax is basically:
+The syntax is as follows:

-We’ll need to create a line for each of the directories that we plan to share.
+You’ll need to create a line for each of the directories that you plan to share.
 Since our example client has an IP of

 203.0.113.24, our lines will look like the following.
-Be sure to change the IP address shown here to that of your client:
+Be sure to change the IP address to that of your client:

 /var/nfs/general 203.0.113.24(rw,sync,no_subtree_check) /home 203.0.113.24(rw,sync,no_root_squash,no_subtree_check)